-English/French/Turkish/Circassian Walnut (Juglans Regia).
+English/French/Turkish/Circassian Walnut (Different names for the same thing: Juglans Regia).
 Better specimens have strong black streaks running jaggedly through it like lightning bolts.

 American Black Walnut (Juglans Nigra).
 Better specimens have what is described as flame feather-crotch patterns.
 It is not generally as strong or as expensive as Juglans Regia.

-Bastogne Walnut - a hybrid cross between Juglans Regia and Juglans Nigra noted for density and hardness.
+Bastogne Walnut - (Juglans x paradox) A hybrid cross between Juglans Regia and Juglans Nigra noted for density and hardness.

 Claro Walnut.
 A variety of American walnut (Juglans Hindsii) often highly figured, but whose figure is somewhat cloudy, lacking crispness.
 Not as dense or strong as a good piece of Juglans Regia.